Chairman & CEO, Neural Analytics

-Diane M. Bryant is the former COO of Google Cloud where she focused on accelerating the scale and reach of Google Cloud’s business, including optimization of the global supply chain, acceleration of customer adoption, and development of next-generation information technology solutions.
+Diane M. Bryant is the Chairman and CEO of Neural Analytics, a medical robotics company that is developing and commercializing technology to measure and track brain health.
+Bryant is the former COO of Google Cloud where she focused on accelerating the scale and reach of Google Cloud’s business, including optimization of the global supply chain, acceleration of customer adoption, and development of next-generation information technology solutions

 Previously, Bryant was Group President of Intel’s Data Center Group, the worldwide organization that develops server, storage and network platforms for the digital services economy, growing it to $17 billion in revenue in 2016.
 Before becoming Group President, Bryant was Intel’s Corporate Vice President and Chief Information Officer, responsible for the corporate-wide information technology solutions and services that enable Intel’s business.